scality/Zenko/docs/docsource/operation/XDM_GUI/bucket_operations/metadata_search.rst

 syntax for which is hinted under the search bar itself, but also described explicitly in :ref:`Searching Metadata with |product|`.

-To search the metadata of files stored in clouds managed by |product|,
+To search the metadata of objects stored in clouds managed by |product|,

 #.
 Click the **Data Browser** tab.